The Most Important Lyrics From Taylor Swift's "ME!" Explained

 "And trouble's gonna follow where I go"

-However, Swift knows that whatever she does makes her the centre of attention.
+However, Swift knows that whatever she does makes her the center of attention.
 There will always be people who don't like her.
 But she's accepted that, and is still thriving despite it.

 "I'm the only one of me / Baby, that's the fun of me."